wso2/helm-apim/README.md

 - A running Kubernetes cluster (AKS, EKS, etc.)

-- Ingress controller for routing traffic.
-The recommendation is to use [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/) suitable for your cloud environment.
+- Controller for routing traffic.
+You can use either:
+  - **[NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/)** (traditional Ingress-based approach) suitable for your cloud environment, OR
+  - **[NGINX Gateway Fabric](https://docs.nginx.com/nginx-gateway-fabric/)** (Gateway API-based approach) for a more modern, role-oriented API

   Some sample annotations that could be used with the ingress resources are as follows.

   > The ingress class should be set to `nginx` in the ingress resource if you are using the NGINX Ingress Controller.